sbanal/littlepay/README.md

 * If customer did not tap off after all the records are read in taps.csv, it is assumed that they have an incomplete trip and will incur maximum cost
 * If customer tap on successively, the previous trip will be considered an incomplete trip and will incur maximum cost even if they tap on on the same stop
 * In trips.csv, empty string is written on Finished, DurationSecs and ToStopId for INCOMPLETE Status trips
+* The trips.csv file do not follow the CSV file format provided in the instructions PDF where there is a space after a delimiter comma.
+This application outputs a standard CSV file format which is written by CSV writer of library using Apache Commons CSV.

 ## Design Decisions
 ### Core Classes